 - Create a research and policy agenda to advance the goal of delivering support following a suicide loss. - Assess and expand effective resources available to suicide loss survivors and develop capacity statewide to deliver appropriate and respectful services following a suicide loss.
-Include disseminating information and training on topics specific to suicide and grief unique to suicide loss to bereavement service providers. - Ensure written postvention policies and procedures be developed, adopted, and disseminated to staff in all settings where people are receiving behavioral health services and supports.

 - Develop an integrated postvention services plan to guide delivery of best practices following a suicide loss.
 The plan should tailor strategies to settings and cultures, including schools, workplaces, faith communities, hospitals and health care settings, tribal communities, and correctional facilities.
 The plan should identify a lead agency or organization responsible for ensuring adequate capacity, training, and effectiveness in the delivery of activities that support survivors, service providers, and community members after a suicide loss.
-Enter into agreements that contain clearly define roles and procedures to increase the effectiveness of coordinated responses, such as procedures for sharing private information and data based on the role of each provider. - Develop an online bereavement toolkit consisting of community-specific resources.
-Partner with hospitals, first responders, funeral directors, faith-based communities, and coroners and medical examiners to distribute through print copies or web links. - Provide training to first responders, crisis service providers, and access line responders on best practices in supporting suicide loss survivors, including understanding their unique needs and access to appropriate resources. - Create local suicide bereavement support programs or expand capacity and sustainability of existing programs using Pathways to Purpose and Hope found at https://emmresourcecenter.org/resources/pathways-purpose-and-hope-guide-creating-sustainable-suicide-bereavement-support-program. - Expand support services designed and facilitated by survivors of suicide loss.
+Enter into agreements to clearly define roles and procedures for a coordinated response. - Develop an online bereavement toolkit with community-specific resources and partner with hospitals, first responders, funeral directors, faith-based communities, and coroners and medical examiners to distribute print copies or web links. - Deliver training to first responders, crisis service providers, and access line responders on best practices for supporting suicide loss survivors, including understanding unique needs and available resources. - Create local suicide bereavement support programs or expand capacity and sustainability of existing programs using Pathways to Purpose and Hope found at https://emmresourcecenter.org/resources/pathways-purpose-and-hope-guide-creatingsustainable-suicide-bereavement-support-program.

+- Expand support services designed and facilitated by survivors of suicide loss.
 Train survivors of suicide loss to speak safely and effectively about their loss and create a local speakers bureau to give a forum for survivors to deliver suicide prevention messaging to the public.
-Provide training for suicide loss survivor service facilitators, and opportunities for service facilitators to support each other, including group debrief sessions.

-Enter into memorandums of understanding with coroners and medical examiners to establish coordinated, timely, and respectful responses following a suicide loss, and establish policies and protocols to govern activities in the event of a suicide.
+Provide training for suicide loss survivor service facilitators, and opportunities for service facilitators to support each other, including group debrief sessions. - Enter into memorandums of understanding with coroners and medical examiners to establish coordinated, timely, and respectful responses following a suicide loss, and establish policies and protocols to govern activities in the event of a suicide.
 Components should include how information is shared, and with whom, and how the privacy of the family is respected, including a process for determining how and when to reach out to family members with resources and support.
-This strategy includes people who die by suicide in correctional or hospital settings.